-The University will provide reasonable remedial and protective measures to Third Parties as appropriate and available, taking into account the role of the Third Party and the nature of any contractual relationship with the University.
+The University will provide reasonable remedial and protective measures to Third Parties as appropriate and available.

 All individuals are encouraged to report concerns about the failure of another to abide by any restrictions imposed by a Supportive Measure.
 The University will take immediate action to enforce a previously implemented measure and disciplinary penalties can be imposed for failing to abide by a University-imposed measure utilizing the disciplinary process deemed appropriate by the Title IX Coordinator.